 Before you spend time and money finding helpful ways to organize your bathroom area, start with getting rid of expired products.
 Most make-up, lotions, and some soaps have expiration dates—no need to keep old items around just to take up space.

 This is one of the best laundry tips we’ve seen in a while!
 Instead of sorting by darks and lights, sort by person, activity, or item.
 For example, if you have three sons that play football, you don’t want those mud stains mixing with a light work shirt.
 Keep your baskets separated and your laundry simple.
 (Stacking baskets is the key to space optimization here.)

 Designate a Lost Items Space

-How is that there are 12 socks that go into the washer but only seven leave the dryer?
+How can 12 socks go into the washer, but only seven leave the dryer?
 (One of life’s greatest mysteries.)
 If you’ve got a problem with random dryer items cluttering your space, have a small container specifically for lost socks, coins, and other pocket items that add up over time.